pulp/pulp_installer/docs/index.md

 Variables
 ---------

-**Each role documents all the variables that it uses in its own README**.
+**Each role documents all the variables that it uses**.
 Some variables are used by multiple roles.
 In that case, they are be documented in their primary role and mentioned in the `shared_variables` section the other roles.